Sarthak-Kumar21/Traffic_object_detection/README.md

     labels.jpg					                        train_batch1.jpg
     ```

-    Here’s a rundown of each item:
+    Here's a rundown of each item:

     1. **Weights Folder**: Contains the 'best.pt' and 'last.pt' files, which are the best and most recent weights of our trained model respectively.
     2. **Args**: A file that stores the arguments or parameters that were used during the training process.